For everything you need to know about COVID-19, go to covid19.govt.nz

 There are 4 public holidays over Christmas and New Year.

 Only Good Friday and Easter Monday are public holidays.
-Easter Sunday is not a public holiday, but most businesses have to be closed.
+Easter Sunday is not a public holiday, and shops can choose to open if their local council lets them.

 If you work on a public holiday and it's a day you usually work, you'll get a paid day off you can take later.
 This is usually called a day in lieu or an alternative holiday.

 Anyone can ask their employer to transfer a public holiday to another day.